Your Favorite Weapon

-Your Favorite Weapon is the debut studio album by American rock band Brand New, released in 2001.
+Your Favorite Weapon (stylized as Your+Favorite+Weapon and Yourfavoriteweapon) is the debut studio album by American rock band Brand New, released in 2001.
 Recorded and released a year after the band's formation, the album consists of pop punk songs about the highs and lows of teenage life.
 Your Favorite Weapon received positive reviews from critics and sold over 315,000 copies.

-Background
+Background and recording

 Vocalist/guitarist Jesse Lacey, bassist Garrett Tierney and drummer Brian Lane played in a band called The Rookie Lot with Brandon Reilly before the band eventually broke up.
 After a period of inactivity between Lacey, Tierney and Lane, the trio formed Brand New in Long Island, New York, in 2000.
 The name came from Lane and Reilly.
 Reilly went on to play in The Movielife.
 Shortly afterwards, Brand New acquired guitarist Vincent Accardi, who had previously played in One Last Goodbye.
 The band self-released a demo and started gaining attention outside of their home state after touring with Midtown and Glassjaw.
 Lane had a job working at a recording studio which the band would use to record material.

 The band signed to Triple Crown after their second-ever show.
 Label founder and executive Fred Feldman was initially interested in the hardcore band Home Town Hero, which featured Tierney and Lane, but by the time he contacted Lane, the group had already broken up six months earlier.
 Instead, Brand New sent Feldman their demo.
 Lacey said the label was "excellent" for the band "in every way".

+Your Favorite Weapon was produced by Mike Sapone, a friend of the band.
+All of the songs on the album were written during the band's teenage years "two or three years before" it was released, according to Accardi.

+The entire album was re-recorded when the original recording was lost on a computer's hard drive.
+All of the songs on the band's demo were re-recorded for the album.
+The band later admitted that they did not like the overall sound of "Jude Law and a Semester Abroad", despite being the album's most popular song.